Stewart W. Bainum Sr.: Business career

 Bainum hitch-hiked to Washington, D.C., in 1936, where he took menial jobs.
 With his savings, he started a plumbing business.
 He later became a real estate developer and real estate investor.
 He served as the chairman of Realty Investment Co.

 Bainum was the co-founder of a hotel in Silver Spring, Maryland, in 1957.
 Over the years, he opened more hotels and founded Quality Inns International, later known as Choice Hotels.
 He served as its chairman and chief executive officer until 1987, and served on its board of directors until 2000.

 Meanwhile, Bainum opened a retirement facility with his brother in 1960.
-Over the years, he opened over 200 retirement facilities and established Manor Care.
-Through a 1998 merger with the Health Care and Retirement Corp., it became known as HCR Manor Care.
+Over the years, he opened more than 200 retirement facilities and established Manor Care.
+Through a 1998 merger with the Health Care and Retirement Corp., it became known as HCR ManorCare.
 He served as its chairman and chief executive officer until 1987 and served on its board of directors until 2000.